Quantum thermalization and average entropy of a subsystem: Average entropy at an energy scale

 \subsection{Estimation of $d_1$ when $l_1\ll l_2$}

-Discussion in the previous subsection reveals how the average VN entropy scales with the DOS, but does not tell us how it scales with the subsystem size ($l_1$).
+Discussion in the previous subsection reveals how the average VN entropy scales with the DOS, but does not tell us how it scales with the subsystem size $l_1$.
 For this we consider the limit where the subsystem sizes are quite different.
-In the following, we consider the thermodynamic limit with $l_1\ll l_2$.
+In the following, we consider the thermodynamic limit with $1 \ll l_1\ll l_2$.

-The Schmidt decomposition of the typical state (Eq. \ref{ket_typ}) shows that the VN entropy of this state depends on $d_1$, since $d_1\ll d_2$ following our assumption that $l_1\ll l_2$.
-Therefore, in the current case also $\overline{S}_1\simeq \ln{d_1}$.
-We now discuss a way to estimate $d_1$.
+Since $d_1\ll d_2$, following our assumption that $l_1\ll l_2$, the Schmidt decomposition of a typical state (Eq. \ref{ket_typ}) will have $d_1$ non-zero terms.
+Consequently, we expect $S_1\simeq \ln{d_1}$ in the current case also.
+We present in the following a scaling analysis to find $d_1$.

 We now consider a parameter $\eta$ that may be called the effective Hilbert space dimension associated with a single site.
 The parameter is taken in such a way that $\eta^{l_1}=d_1$ and $\eta^{l_2}=d_2$.
 This is similar to $d^{l_1}=D_1$ and $d^{l_2}=D_2$ where $d$ is the Hilber space dimension of a single spin (for spin-1/2 system, $d=2$).
 This shows that